 Ultimately, chemotherapy can come with short-term and long-term side effects.
 These are important to understand, as some may be permanent.
 Short-term side effects may include constipation or diarrhea, dry mouth, fatigue, hair loss, loss of appetite, or nausea and vomiting.
 Long term side effects can include heart problems, infertility, kidney problems, nerve damage, and lung-tissue damage.
 These risks will vary, depending on the type of chemotherapy drug used.

 For more information on chemotherapy treatment, get in touch with us today.
-Call us at 928.537.6937 to schedule a consultation at Summit Healthcare.
+Call us at 928.537.6937 to schedule an appointment at Summit Healthcare.